 This column is inspired by a reader’s topic suggestion, so I start by encouraging you to please contact me with requests.
 I appreciate them.

-A majority of our searches are, in fact, subject matter specific requests.
-Please get us a great securities, IP or ERISA attorney, etc. Subject matter experts do hit ceilings once in-house, however.
-In many of the larger legal departments, the top of the ladder for specialists is a senior role reporting to the general counsel, perhaps leading a division within the law department.
+Many of our searches are, in fact, subject matter specific requests.
+Please get us a great securities, or IP, or ERISA attorney, etc. Subject matter experts do hit ceilings once in-house, however.

-For subject matter experts who wish to broaden their expertise, either with ambitions of advancement in mind, or simply for intellectual variety, I offer a concrete suggestion.
+For subject matter experts who wish to broaden their expertise, either with ambitions of advancement and a managerial role in mind, or simply for intellectual variety, I offer a concrete suggestion.

-Also, become the answer conduit for nonlawyer managers and executives.
-You know, your actual clients.
-Most nonlawyers don’t think in terms of subject matter expertise; they go to lawyers with business problems.
-Some of you may turn the client problem over to another lawyer (internal or external) when the problem is outside your comfort zone.
+Also, become the answer conduit for internal non-lawyer clients.
+Most non-lawyers don’t think in terms of subject matter expertise; they simply go to lawyers with their business problems.
+Some of you may turn the opportunity over to another lawyer (internal or external) when the problem is outside your comfort zone.
 Unless you risk political hell by taking this advice, I encourage you to own the problem and work with the client on it.
-That may involve a subject matter learning curve for you, and it may mean tapping into your lawyer/friend network for a little guidance before advising the client.
+That may involve a subject matter learning curve for you, and it may mean tapping into your lawyer/friend network for a little guidance before advising the business unit.

-Once internal clients view you as a problem solver, you are one step closer to the role of general counselor and advisor to the business folks.
+Once internal clients view you as a problem solver, you are one step closer to the role of general counselor and advisor.
 Now you are breaking beyond your subject matter expertise.